malik-l0l/Rock_Paper_Scissor/README.md

 This is a simple rock-paper-scissor game.

 where,
-rock crushes sciccors
+rock crushes sciccors,
-scissors cuts paper
+scissors cuts paper,
-paper wraps rock
+paper wraps rock.